erincunningham7/project-portfolio-two-/README.md

 1. git status - This command displayed the modified files that needed to be pushed to the remote repository.

-2. git add <filename> - This command was used to add the files to the staging area before they are committed.
+2. git add . - This command was used to add the modified files to the staging area before they are committed.

 3. git commit -m “commit message” - This command was utilised to commit changes to the local repository queue ready for the final step.